 Results obtained from the systematic review provide an up-to-date, nuanced picture of the current state of research on concepts of instruction for academic language education that integrate academic language and subject learning.
 They serve as the basis for evidence-based recommendations for action in educational administration and practice (e.g. in the format of an Expert Report) as well as for the initiation of new research projects.

 At a glance

-The project will conduct a systematic review of integrated strategies in classroomsat the primary and secondary levels.
+The project aims to conduct a systematic review of integrated strategies in classrooms at primary and secondary levels.

 Dr. Martha Höfler